 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute contains the entire syslog message, consisting of the PRI, HEADER, and MSG portion of a WNM Log message as described in IETF RFC 3164-2001.
+This attribute contains the entire syslog message, consisting of the PRI, HEADER, and MSG portion of a WNM Log message as described in IETF RFC 3164-2001.
 The TAG field of the MSG portion of the message is a 17 octet string containing the ASCII representation of the STA MAC address using hexadecimal notation with colons between octets.
 The octet containing the individual/group bit occurs last, and that bit is in the least significant position within that octet.
 See 10.23.2.5 (WNM Log event request and report)."

 ::= { dot11WNMEventWNMLogReportEntry 8 }